pnrobinson/phenotools/README.rst

 Running the app
 ~~~~~~~~~~~~~~~
-Phenotools is now in a preliminary stage, but it can validate phenopackets
+Phenotools is in an alpha stage, but it can already do a few useful things.
-and THE JSON version of HPO.

 phenopacket validation
 ~~~~~~~~~~~~~~~~~~~~~~